 “I have a busy afternoon with 5 patients scheduled including a complicated hospital discharge, I am going to be more rushed than usual.
 Here’s my first patient, she is just here to follow up a change we made to her antihypertensive regimen 2 months ago.”

-This helps your preceptors to know how to dial down their teaching and help with patient flow.
+This helps your preceptors to know to focus their teaching, and help with time management

 “This is a patient whom I have followed for several years, she is complex and chronically ill.
 My main question today is how to evaluate an acute on chronic decompensation in her renal function”